cliffordwilliam/python-2d-game-engine/docs/chore.md

 mypy src
 ```

-Before commiting, I cannot add it to prehook, it is a hassle.
+Before commiting, I cannot add it to prehook, it is a hassle that I have to run each time before commiting.

 ## Docker